 It has been documented as an effective traditional treatment of diabetes.

 It showed cytotoxicity against a panel of six human stomach cancer cell lines and has been used as a natural remedy for treating diabetes mellitus in India and hypertension in Taiwan.

-Used in Brazilian folk medicine to treat bronchitis, gastric disorders, hemorrhoids, insect bites and skin wounds.
+Used in Brazilian Traditional Medicine to treat bronchitis, gastric disorders, hemorrhoids, insect bites and skin wounds.